JershDervis/myhikingpack.com/README.md

 ## Developing

 Once you've created a cloned the project, install its dependencies with `pnpm install`.
+Currently pushing to master automatically builds / deploys to Vercel.

+## Database

-The development database setup uses Docker by default.
-Make sure you have Docker installed and running before executing `pnpm run db:start`.
+The development database setup uses sqlite by default.
 To browse data within the database you can also run `pnpm run db:studio`.
+To create/migrate the database: `pnpm run db:migrate`.
+(This is automatically run prior to building the app.)
+To push schema changes to the database: `pnpm run db:push`.
+(Useful in dev, to migrate the database as you make changes, solidify your schema changes with the command below.)
+To generate a new migration: `pnpm run db:generate --name=<migration-name>`.

 To start a development server: